hapsari22/social-jwt-server/README.md

 * `TOKEN_SECRET_KEY` : Symmetric key you should not share with anyone except your own applications.
 * `TOKEN_EXPIRATION`: _e.g._ '2d'.
 Check https://github.com/auth0/node-jsonwebtoken for more details
 * `TOKEN_ISSUER`: identifies principal that issues the tokens (_e.g._ your application domain)
+* `TOKEN_ALGORITHM`: which Signin algorithm to use.
+Optional.
+Default: HS512.
+To see all supported algorithms: https://github.com/auth0/node-jsonwebtoken
 * `FACEBOOK_APP_ID`
 * `FACEBOOK_SECRET_KEY`: only required if you want long-lived token
 * `CORS_DOMAINS`: Specify this variable to give cross-domain headers in every response.
 Optional.
 Default value: "*"